AJ-Holzer/CHATLEX/README.md

 - Fully open-source under AGPLv3.
 - End-to-end encrypted using modern cryptographic standards.

-## Your ideas
+## 💡 Suggest Enhancements

-If you have any suggestions on how to enhance its safety and anonymity, feel free to open an issue in the GitHub repository.
+If you have any suggestions on how to enhance its safety and anonymity?
+Feel free to open an issue or start a discussion in the GitHub Repository.

 ## ✨ Core Features